Advanced Container Management

 WantedBy=default.target

-4. Stop and delete the source container (rootful-container) using the stop
+4. Stop and delete the source container (rootful-container):

 [user1@server30 ~]$ sudo podman stop rootful-container